iamrutvikbarot/google-sheets-data-processing/README.md

 ## 🛠️ Setup Instructions
 1. Open **Google Sheets → Extensions → Apps Script**.
-2. Delete any existing code and paste the contents of `code.gs`.
+2. Delete any existing code and paste the contents of `processData.gs`.
 3. Modify the sheet name and column settings as needed.
 4. Run the script manually or set a trigger for automation.